All Episodes

 Whose fault is it they can't afford computers?

-Well, obviously it's our fault.
+Well, obviously, it's our fault.

 Those of us who do have computers, it's not fair.

-You know what the gore tax is?
+And get this: you know what the Gore tax is?

-Remember the gore tax, folks?
+Remember the Gore tax, folks?

 That's on every phone bill in this country.

-The gore tax was just a revision of the original tax, the original tax on everybody's phone bill.
+The Gore tax was just a revision of the original tax.

 You can't even find it.